-When most folks think of garage door maintenance they understandably think of painting the panels, cleaning any windows, maybe having someone in to look at the opener and things like that.
+When most folks think of garage door maintenance they understandably think of painting the panels, cleaning any windows, maybe having someone in to look at the garage door opener and things like that.
 What doesn’t often occur to people is the issue of rust.
 But rust can be a major concern regardless of whether you have a door with metal panels, glass panels or traditional wood panels.
 That’s because, even if the panels themselves are not metal the hinges, rollers, tracks, springs, chain and more are made of metal and subject to corrosion just like any other metal objects.
 So how do you minimize the chances of rust building up on the components of your new garage door?
 Below we’ll take a look.

 Avoid the Need for Garage Door Replacement in Commerce City by Keeping Rust at Bay